isralduke/thatbook/20-proverbs.md

 > <a name="11:26">11:26</a> People will curse the one who withholds grain,
 > but they will praise the one who sells it.
 > <a name="11:27">11:27</a> The one who diligently seeks good seeks favor,
-> but the one who searches for evil—it will come to him.
+> but the one who searches for evil — it will come to him.
 > <a name="11:28">11:28</a> The one who trusts in his riches will fall,
 > but the righteous will flourish like a green leaf.
 > <a name="11:29">11:29</a> The one who troubles his family will inherit nothing,